Business Resources

 Starting a business can be exciting, but let’s face it: you’re going to need help at some point.
 Here, we’ll collect links to resources, both paid and free that can help you get off the ground.

-Paycheck Protection Program Flexibility Act (PPPFA) on June 5th, 2020
+Paycheck Protection Program Flexibility Act (PPPFA) on June 5th, 2020 - EXPIRED

 The PPPFA modifies the PPP to allow businesses whose PPP loans are forgiven to continue to defer Social Security taxes through the end of 2020.
 Prior to the passage of the PPPFA, PPP loan recipients were required to stop deferring Social Security taxes as soon as any portion of their PPP loan was forgiven.